oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/Metadata.md

 </dataset>
 ~~~

+Line-by-line explanation of the above catalog:

 1. The `metadata` element with `inherited="true"` implies that all the information inside the `metadata` element applies to the current dataset and all nested datasets.
-2. `serviceName`, `authority`, and `dataFormatType` are declared as elements.
+2. `serviceName`, `authority`, and `dataFormatType` are declared as elements, and each include a value to be used by all nexted datasets.
-3. The `January Averages` and `Februsary Averages` _direct_ datasets use all the metadata values declared in the parent dataset.
+3. The `January Averages` and `February Averages` _direct_ datasets use all the metadata values declared in the parent dataset.
-4. The `Gloabl Averages` dataset overrides the `authority` property specified in the `metadata` element, but uses the other `serviceName` and `dataFormatType` metadata values.
+4. The `Global Averages` dataset overrides the `authority` property specified in the `metadata` element, but uses the other `serviceName` and `dataFormatType` metadata values.

 ## When To Use A Metadata Element?